In NCAA, we audit cardiac arrests attended to by in-hospital resuscitation teams.

 - patient is attended to by hospital-based resuscitation team (or equivalent) in response to a 2222 call.

 Predicted survivalData are used to predict survival both to the end of the team visit and to hospital discharge.
 These predictions can then be compared to the actual outcome for each cardiac arrest.
-See the NCAA Reports page and the NCAA risk models document (under Related files) for further details on risk-adjusted data analysis.
+See the NCAA Reports section of our website and NCAA Risk Models for further details on risk-adjusted data analysis.

 The futureThe flexibility of our secure online system allows us to add additional data collection fields as required.
 In the short-term this allows us to add some key research questions to NCAA data collection.